ywang412/Android_TournamentManager/GroupProject/Docs/UseCaseModel.md

 **Use Case: createTournament**
 - **Actors:**  TournamentManager
-- **Pre-conditions:**  User logs into the system in Manager mode.
+- **Pre-conditions:**  User logs in with Manager mode.
-- **Description:**  User clicks on 'Start New Tournament' The System then prompts to enter required values.
-The tournament manager will enter the house cut.
-The tournament manager will enter the entry price.
-The tournament manager will enter all player usernames.
-The tournament manager will then Submit information.
-The system will display the player names, the potential prizes and profit.
-The tournament manager then 'Confirms' the information or goes 'Back' if at all he wishes to modify any parameter.
-If manager selects 'Confirm' new tournament gets started.
-Returns to the home page.
+- **Description:**  Use case "createTournament" includes two sub use cases: enterHouseCut and enterEntryPrice.
+User clicks on 'Creat Tournament' button.
+And the System will prompt to enter required values, i.e., HouseCut and EntryPrice, respectively.
+The tournament manager will then submit information.
+The system will ask for confirmation as well as displaying the potential prizes and profit.
+The tournament manager will confirm the information or go back if any information need to be modified.
+Finally the manager will confirm that new tournament gets started, and the system will return to home page.
-- **Post-conditions:**  Main menu is displayed.
+- **Post-conditions:**  Home page (main menu) will be displayed.
-- **Alternative Flows:**  In case there is already an ongoing tournament system doesn't allow user to start the tournament and suitable message is displayed.
-In case user enters any invalid value or in case any parameter is missing the system displays error message accordingly.
+- **Alternative Flows:**  If there is already an ongoing tournament, the system will not allow user to start a tournament.
+Suitable  error message will be displayed.
+Parameters cannot be invalid value or be left black, otherwise the system will display error message accordingly.

 **Use Case: managePlayer**
 - **Actors:**  TournamentManager